-I’m sure that I’m not the only one that has experienced confusion or uncertainty as to how to travel with two passports so I’ve created this step by step guide to travelling with two passports to ensure that you know exactly which passport to use when!
+I’m sure that I’m not the only one that has experienced confusion or uncertainty as to how to travel with two passports so I’ve created this step by step guide to travelling with two passports to ensure that you know exactly which passport to use at each stage of travelling!

 1. Booking your flight

 When booking your flight, airlines will request you enter your passport information as part of the booking process.
-You should enter the details of the passport which you are using in the country of departure.
+For countries where you are required to pass through immigration before departing, you should typically enter the details of the passport which you are using in the country of departure.

 2. Checking in at the airport

 Whichever passport you have used to book your flight is the same one that you should show when you check in at the airport.
-It is, however, worth making sure that you have both passports on you as an airline might request to see proof of onward travel.
+It is, however, worth making sure that you add both passports to your packing list as an airline might request to see proof of onward travel.